TN 2 (12-14)

 A claimant does not have statutory blindness if the visual disorder:

-C. Statutory blindness due to a combination of loss of visual acuity and visual field restriction
+The combination of the loss of visual acuity in one eye and contraction of the visual

 equals the blindness listings (see DI 26001.001B in this section), or